HSchmale16/Calculus/pres.md

 * A test of parallelization

 # Applying Amdahl's Law
-* The drawing of the mandelbrot fractal can easily be parallelized
+* The drawing of the Mandelbrot fractal can easily be parallelized
-* As such amdahl's law applies to it
+* As such Amdahl's law applies to it
 * Certain parts are strictly serial operations

-# Strictly Serial Operations in drawing the mandelbrot fractal
+# Strictly Serial Operations in drawing the Mandelbrot fractal
 * Drawing to the screen
 * Managing Threads
+* Writing to disk

-# Operations that can be parallelizatied
+# Operations that can be parallelized
 * Drawing the image
-    * Each frame can be drawn in seperate threads
+    * Each frame can be drawn in separate threads
+    * Each row/col could also been drawn in own thread
+* Calculating the Mandelbrot value for each pixel